Multilingual eCommerce Strategies

 - Appliance: product

 - Ingredient: document

 The URL for each language version and recipe should be unique.
-There are two main strategies here; using subdomains or using subfolders as part of the URL.
-If you take into account authority building subfolders is the best approach.
+There are three main strategies here: using subdomains, domains, or using subfolders as part of the URL.
+If you take into account authority, building subfolders is the best approach.
 You basically do not have multiple domains competing for the same keywords and create link dilutions.
-Links to the same domain would build a stronger authority.
-Rather than building links for each subdomain.
+Links to the same domain would build a stronger authority rather than building links for each subdomain.

 - example.com/en (preferred for SEO)